PythonUser-ux/Genomic-Information-Extraction-through-a-ViT-based-model-and-Attention-Rollout/README.md

 of 9 consecutive slices of a CT scan arranged in a 3x3 grid.<br> The aim of the model is to classify the scans containing a tumor mass depending on whether they are of genomic nature (binary classification).
-# Work in progress <br>

-I am currently dedicated to this thesis work: give a look to My_Model.ipynb to see what I have implemented so far.<br>
-I still need to train the Vision Transformer in order to generate the attention maps and then I will train the full model.